MelodyToys/NeoJS/GetStarted.md

 ### USB Drivers

 Don't forget to install proper drivers for the USB-to-serial converter.
+If needed!

 If you're using a board along with a standalone FTDI adapter on Linux or